rusticlion/Manastorm/manastorm_codebase_dump.md

     if not event or type(event) ~= "table" then VisualResolver.debug("Invalid event provided to pick()")
         return DEFAULT_BASE, { color = DEFAULT_COLOR, scale = 1.0, motion = DEFAULT_MOTION, addons = {} }
     end

+    -- Debug output for visualShape if present if event.visualShape then
+        VisualResolver.debug("Event contains visualShape: " .. tostring(event.visualShape))
+    end

     -- Handle manual override: If the event has an effectOverride, use it directly